GovTechSG/ship-hats-migration/ship-hats-migration.md

 >**Note:** The pipeline(s) configured in Sandbox Migration will be reused and adapted for 2.0 Migration.

-For more information, refer to [Annex: Migration Flow Details](ship-hats-migration-annex).
+For more information, refer to [Annex: Sandbox Testing Flow Details](ship-hats-migration-annex).

 ## 2.0 Migration